 The most straightforward and convenient way of visualizing simulation data is to produce a 2D snapshot of a scalar valued functor.
-This is done through the BlockLatticeReduction3D, which puts a plane into arbitrary 3D functors.
+This is done through the BlockReduction3D2D, which puts a plane into arbitrary 3D functors.
 Afterwards, this plane can be easily written to a image file.
-OpenLB creates images of format PPM as shown in Listing 2.18.
+OpenLB creates images of format PPM as shown in Listing 2.13.

 '''

-// velocity is an application: R^3 -> R^3

-// an image in its very basic sense is an application: R^2 -> R

-// transformation of data is presented below
+// velocity is an application: R^3 \rightarrow R^3 // an image in its very basic sense is an application: R^2 \rightarrow R // transformation of data is presented below

-5 // get velocity functor SuperLatticePhysVelocity3D<T, DESCRIPTOR> velocity(&sLattice, & converter); // get scalar valued functor by applying the point wise 12 norm SuperEuklidNorm3D<T, DESCRIPTOR> normVel( velocity ); // put a plane with normal (0,0,1) in the 3 dimensional data software.

-10 BlockLatticeReduction3D<T, DESCRIPTOR> planeReduction( normVel, 0, 0, 1 );

-BlockGifWriter<T> gifWriter;

-// write ppm image to file system

-gifWriter.write( planeReduction, iT, "vel" );

 '''

+''' 5 // get velocity functor SuperLatticePhysVelocity3D<T, DESCRIPTOR> velocity(sLattice, converter ); // get scalar valued functor by applying the point wise 12 norm SuperEuklidNorm3D<T, DESCRIPTOR> normVel( velocity ); // put a plane with normal (0,0,1) in the 3 dimensional data 10 BlockReduction3D2D<T> planeReduction( normVel, {0, 0, 1} ); BlockGifWriter<T> gifWriter; // write ppm image to file system gifWriter.write( planeReduction, iT, "vel" ); '''

-This image writer provides insitu visualization which, in contrast to the vtk writer, produces smaller data sets that can be interpreted immediately without requiring other
+This image writer provides insitu visualization which, in contrast to the vtk writer, produces smaller data sets that can be interpreted immediately without requiring other software.